 Q3: Where can I find published data reported by the EIA-877?

-Q4: Who uses this data?EIA provides State and Federal governments, consumers, policy makers, the press, analysts, and others with up-to-date information on retail heating fuels prices during the heating season.
+Q4: Who uses these data?EIA provides State and Federal governments, consumers, policy makers, the press, analysts, and others with up-to-date information on retail heating fuels prices during the heating season.
 Winter Heating Fuels Price data continues to be one of the most requested datasets EIA produces.

 More Price Data

 2014 SHOPP Workshop

 2012 SHOPP Webinar